 “Having sexual fantasies of someone other than your long-term partner is completely natural,” says Dr. Tarra Bates-Duford, a marriage and family therapist.
 “Erotic fantasies are often pleasant daydreams that can be used to explore one’s creative side, act upon sexual desires we have difficulty acting out in ‘real life.’”

 Despite how natural such fantasies are, this can’t stop them from inspiring real guilt.
 “Too often, we feel like we are betraying our partner when we fantasize about someone else sexually,” says Bates-Duford.
-It’s no wonder, then, that this oh-so-common-phenomenon isn’t typically addressed among couples who exist in the real world and not some nineties sitcom: No one wants their partner to think that they no longer desire them sexually or – even worse – that they’ve stepped outside the bounds of the relationship.
+It’s no wonder, then, that this phenomenon isn’t typically addressed among couples who exist in the real world and not some nineties sitcom: No one wants their partner to think that they no longer desire them sexually or – even worse – that they’ve stepped outside the bounds of the relationship.
 Of course, keeping quiet doesn’t stop certain thoughts from rolling in

 In a study conducted by the Journal of Sex Research, 80 percent of women and 98 percent of men admitted to fantasizing about someone other than their partner.
 A separate study found that having sex with someone with someone else remains a top fantasy among both men and women involved in committed relationships.
 In a survey conducted by online sex toy retailer, LoveHoney, 46 percent of women admitted to fantasizing about having sex with another person while getting it on with their partner.